-[10/18/2014 update: Apple has just released the OS X 10.10.1 update.
-Unfortunately, you can’t update an installer drive using the updater.
-If you want to create a bootable drive that installs 10.10.1 directly, you’ll need to download the latest version of the Yosemite installer from the Mac App Store, and then repeat the procedure below using that newer installer app.]
+[3/7/2017 update: Just a reminder that Apple has released a good number of major updates to OS X 10.10 Yosemite since its initial release.
+Unfortunately, if you created an installer drive with an older version of the Yosemite installer, you can’t easily update the installer drive so that it installs the latest version of Yosemite.
+If you want to create a bootable drive that installs the latest version of 10.10 directly, you’ll need to download the latest version of the Yosemite installer from the Mac App Store, and then repeat the procedure below using that newer installer app.]

 I’ve long recommended creating a bootable installer drive—on an external hard drive or a thumb drive (USB stick)—for the version of OS X you’re running on your Mac.1 It’s great for installing the OS on multiple Macs, because you don’t have to download the 5+ GB installer onto each computer.
 It also serves as a handy emergency disk if your Mac is experiencing problems.
 In fact, I think it’s a better emergency disk than OS X Recovery, because a bootable installer drive includes the full OS X installer, whereas OS X Recovery requires you to download 5+ GB of installer data if you ever need to reinstall the OS.
 (And don’t forget that not all Macs have OS X Recovery.)

 Creating a bootable Yosemite installer drive is actually pretty easy.
 You just need the Yosemite installer, which you download from the Mac App Store, and a Mac-formatted drive (a hard drive, solid-state drive [SSD], thumb drive, or USB stick) that’s big enough to hold the installer and all its data.
 An 8GB thumb drive is perfect.
 Your OS X user account must also have administrator privileges.